 The current culture of City of Gainesville shows a clear emphasis on hierarchy culture.
 The second culture type is clan culture followed by market culture.
 In last place we find adhocracy culture.

-There are no notable differences in the sub profiles compared to the average profile.
+Notable differences compared to the average profile are: